SHOP DEPARTMENTS

 The Type of Ground You Work On

 Depending on the type of ground the snow lies on, you will need either an attachment with a rubber edge or a steel edge.
 Steel edges are relatively cheap and work perfectly with uneven terrain.
 If the surface is made of asphalt or concrete, the rubber edge will do the best work, as it prevents damage to the ground lying below the snow.
 Rubber edges are also perfect for gravel and dirt surfaces and in general, are more durable than steel edges.
-Both, snow pusher attachments and snow plow attachments come with either rubber edges or steel edges.
+Both, snow pusher and snow blades come with either rubber edges or steel edges.

 The Snow Conditions and the Amount of Snow to Be Cleare